Reinforcement Learning via Conservative Agent for Environments with Random Delays: Experiments

-As aforementioned, any constant-delay method can be extended to random-delay environments via the conservative agent.
-To demonstrate this generality, we investigated a second conservative agent-based algorithm, termed conservative-VDPO, which builds upon another state-of-the-art constant-delay method, variational delayed policy optimization (VDPO) \citep{VDPO}, without any modification to the original algorithmic structure.
-The corresponding results are provided in Table~\ref{VDPO-table}.
+\textbf{General Applicability} As aforementioned, any constant-delay method can be extended to random-delay MDPs with the aid of the conservative agent.
+To demonstrate this generality, we developed a second conservative RL algorithm, termed conservative-VDPO, which builds upon another state-of-the-art constant-delay method, called VDPO \cite{VDPO}.
+The corresponding results are reported in Table~\ref{VDPO-table}.

-The results show that both conservative agent-based algorithms exhibit strong empirical performance.
-Given that the BPQL and VDPO algorithms were not originally designed to operate under random delays, these findings clearly highlight the efficacy and broad applicability of the conservative agent, suggesting great potential for further improvement as constant-delay methods continue to evolve.
+The results demonstrate that both the conservative RL algorithms achieve consistently strong empirical performance in random-delay MDPs.
+Given that these two algorithms (BPQL and VDPO) were not originally designed to handle random delays, these findings underscore the broad applicability of the conservative agent for extending conventional constant-delay methods to random-delay MDPs.
+Moreover, these results suggest substantial potential for further improvement as constant-delay methods continue to evolve.